Program overview

 Program Overview

 As the impact of climate change continues to escalate, environmental technicians play a key role in helping conserve Canada’s ecosystem and protecting the health of communities from environmental contaminants.
-This program equips students with the knowledge to evaluate, monitor, and control potential risks to the environment and public health.
-Graduates will assist in environmental protection and sustainability efforts, including the prevention, control, and elimination of environmental hazards and remediation of contaminated sites.
-Students will also participate in hands-on learning in classrooms, science and computer labs, and outdoor settings to prepare for the work environment.
-Upon graduation, students will be eligible to register as certified technicians through the Ontario Association of Certified Engineering Technicians and Technologists (OACETT).
+In this program, students will gain the knowledge to evaluate, monitor, and control potential risks to the environment and public health.
+They will assist in environmental protection and sustainability efforts, including the prevention, control, and elimination of environmental hazards and remediation of contaminated sites.
+The program emphasizes hands-on learning in classrooms, science and computer labs, and outdoor environments, preparing students for real-world work.
+Graduates will also be eligible to register as certified technicians through the Ontario Association of Certified Engineering Technicians and Technologists (OACETT).

 Program Structure

-The Environmental Technician Diploma program is designed to be completed in four semesters.
-The program is delivered in person, allowing students to engage directly with instructors and peers.
+The Environmental Technician program is designed to provide students with a comprehensive education over the course of four semesters.
+The program is delivered in person, allowing for direct interaction with instructors and hands-on learning experiences.
 Key features of the program structure include:

 Featured Experiences

-- Access to state-of-the-art laboratories, including an Analytical Instrumentation Laboratory and a Containment Level 2 Microbiology Lab.
+• Access to state-of-the-art facilities, including the Analytical Instrumentation Laboratory and Containment Level 2 Microbiology Lab.

 Career Options